Meulengracht/MollenOS/README.md

 - /resources (Contains the deploy folder for installing the OS)
 - /tools (Contains tools for building and manipulating)
 - /tests (Contains example applications for the OS)

-## Screenshots <a name="screenshots"></a>

-Showcase of Vali to get an idea of how the userspace will be once it's finished.

-BIG UPDATE TO LAYOUT AND FEATURES - NEW IMAGES COMING SOON